Dean Corll's house

 The house was built in 1952.
-It is 1,231 sq ft in size and it has two bedrooms.
+It is 1,231 square feet in size, and it has two bedrooms.

-The photo on the left is from August of 1964, when Corll joined the US Army.
-The army granted him an honorable discharge ten months later after he asked to leave in order to help out with his family's candy business.
+The photo on the left is from August 1964, when Corll joined the US Army.
+The army granted him an honorable discharge ten months later after he asked to leave to help out with his family's candy business.

-On the right, you can see a photograph of Dean and his half-sister, Joyce.
+On the right, you can see a photograph of Corll and his half-sister, Joyce.

-Corll had two teenage accomplices called David Brooks and Elmer Henley.
+Corll had two teenage accomplices named David Brooks and Elmer Henley.

 Brooks and Henley agreed to lure other teenagers back to the house in exchange for money.

-In the early hours of August 8th, 1973, Henley brought Timothy Kerley and Rhonda Williams back to the residence at Lamar Drive.
+In the early hours of August 8th, 1973, Henley brought Timothy Kerley and Rhonda Williams back to this residence at Lamar Drive.

 Although cooler heads prevailed and they managed to settle things, Henley soon decided that he no longer wanted any involvement in the crimes.